South Brazil locals warm up to World Cup with mulled wine

-PORTO ALEGRE Brazil (Reuters) - If you thought ice-cold beer was the perfect drink to go with World Cup soccer action in Brazil, down south they recommend a warmer tipple.
+PORTO ALEGRE, Brazil, June 20 (Reuters) - If you thought ice-cold beer was the perfect drink to go with World Cup soccer action in Brazil, down south they recommend a warmer tipple.

 Winter officially starts on Saturday in southern Rio Grande do Sul state, whose capital Porto Alegre is hosting five matches.
 Temperatures are hovering around zero.